Glimesh/broadcast-box/README.md

 <img src="./.github/streamSettings.png">

 OBS by default will have ~2 seconds of latency.
-If you want subsecond latency you can configure this in `Settings -> Output`.
+If you want sub-second latency you can configure this in `Settings -> Output`.
 Set your encoder to `x264` and set tune to `zerolatency`.
 Your Output page will look like this.